divi2806/ape-run-website/SETUP.md

 - Framer Motion (for animations)
 - Canvas API (for particle effects)

-Enjoy your new Ape Run token website!
+Enjoy your new Apex Runner token website!